- Beach closures

 In 2003, the USFWS ruled that cormorant management in Lake Champlain was allowed in areas where the birds damage fish, vegetation, and other birds.
 Methods used to reduce cormorants and protect other nesting birds include egg oiling and destruction of eggs and nests, lethal control of adults, harassment, and grid netting island areas to deter nesting.
 Populations on the islands fluctuate with the intensity of management efforts.
 While cormorants negatively impact other birds, management has helped: caspian tern nesting pairs have risen from one in 2001 to 50 in 2007; the common tern has also benefited from these efforts.

-Seventy-two native and 16 non-native species of fish have been identified in Lake Champlain.
+Seventy-eight native and 15 non-native species of fish have been identified in Lake Champlain.
 About twenty of these species are actively sought by anglers, including large and smallmouth bass, walleye, northern pike, chain pickerel, brown bullhead, channel catfish, yellow perch, lake trout, landlocked Atlantic salmon, rainbow (steelhead) trout, brown trout, and rainbow smelt.
-At present, eight species found in the Basin are classified as endangered or threatened by New York, Vermont, or Québec.
+At present, ten species found in the Basin are classified as endangered or threatened by New York, Vermont, or Québec.

 The Lake Champlain Fisheries Technical Committee, a sub-committee of the Lake Champlain Fish and Wildlife Management Cooperative, released a new Strategic Plan for Lake Champlain Fisheries in 2010.
 This new plan highlights goals for the fish community and the Lake Champlain fishery, including a framework to develop and guide fishery management programs for the Lake and its tributaries.
 In addition, the new plan provides a review of the history of fishery management in the basin, guiding principles, a suite of management actions and information priorities to help management agencies achieve these goals.
 Management actions will strive to prevent new introductions of invasive species and suppress current populations of nuisance species.